-The Okanogan Basin Monitoring and Evaluation Program (OBMEP) conducted status and trend monitoring from 2004 through 2019 to collect and analyze fisheries data corresponding to adult and juvenile abundance and spatial and temporal distribution throughout the Okanogan1 subbasin.
+The Okanogan Basin Monitoring and Evaluation Program (OBMEP) conducted status and trend monitoring from 2004 through 2022 to collect and analyze fisheries data corresponding to adult and juvenile abundance and spatial and temporal distribution throughout the Okanogan subbasin.
 These efforts specifically focused on Upper Columbia River summer steelhead Oncorhynchus mykiss, which are listed as "threatened" under the Endangered Species Act (NMFS 2009).
 Habitat capacity and productivity monitoring tasks included collecting physical habitat measurements, water quality, temperature, discharge, and benthic macroinvertebrate data.
 Over the long-term, status data can be used to examine trends, which may indicate if salmon and steelhead populations and respective habitats are improving or degrading.
-Due to the Washington-British Columbia international boundary intersecting the Okanagan subbasin, the Colville Confederated Tribes (CCT) and Okanagan Nation Alliance (ONA) began coordinating on this project in the Canadian portion of the subbasin in 2005.
-Continuing effort is put into maintaining consistent sampling programs on both sides of the border through frequent meetings and cross-training to maintain methodologies for collecting biological and habitat data.
+Due to the Washington-British Columbia international boundary intersecting the Okanagan subbasin, the Colville Confederated Tribes (CCT) and the Okanagan Nation Alliance (ONA) began coordinating on this project for the northern (Canadian) portion of the subbasin in 2005.
+Continuing effort is put into maintaining consistent sampling programs on both sides of the border through frequent communications and cross-training initiatives.